Projects and Research

 During lockdown my youngest son Ben and I were lucky enough to be involved (as child participant and Mum participant) in an online music-making project initiated by Associate Professor Daphne Rickson (NZSM) in collaboration with Awhi-at-Home.
 We worked with final year music therapy student Carlos Riegelhaupt Landreani and Associate Professor Sarah Hoskyns (NZSM) to create an online music-making space using Zoom.
 The four of us wrote a piece about this delightful project for inclusion in a broader collaborative article – Music therapy in time of pandemic: Experiences of telehealth, self-care, and resource-oriented practice during COVID-19 in New Zealand.

 Read our collaborative piece in the upcoming edition of NZJMT: Music therapy in time of pandemic

 Case Study on inclusive practice to support a child with selective mutism

 Developing a sense of belonging: A case study on the use of peer inclusion to support a child with Selective Mutism

 This case study explores how the inclusion of peers in individual music therapy sessions helped to support Isobel*, a girl with Selective Mutism.
 Goals of participation, listening, following instructions and decision-making focused on increasing her ability to function in the social context of the classroom.
 Peer inclusion in sessions fostered positive relationships, provided peers with a communication ‘toolkit’ and increased Isobel’s social confidence with participating peers.
 Peers formed a bridge between the music therapy room and the classroom, allowing improvements in one to generalise to the other.
-It is further suggested that as positive peer relationships developed, Isobel’s sense of belonging increased, which in turn reduced Isobel’s anxiety within the classroom context.
+As positive peer relationships developed, Isobel’s sense of belonging increased, which in turn reduced Isobel’s anxiety within the classroom context.

 *Isobel is a pseudonym used to maintain confidentiality.